TaimiHUD/.github/profile/README.md

 # TaimiHUD

-[TaimiHUD](https://github.com/TaimiHUD/TaimiHUD) is a Nexus and ArcDPS addon written in Rust that provides functionality generally only seen on Windows, provided by TacO, BlishHUD, etc. It was made with the intention of providing a similar feature set to those of us on Linux and to those of us who did not want an overlay window, but something rendering within the game.
-Despite the intention of Linux support, TaimiHUD is cross-platform!
+[TaimiHUD](https://github.com/TaimiHUD/TaimiHUD) is an [MIT-licensed](https://opensource.org/license/mit) cross-platform [Nexus](https://raidcore.gg/nexus) and [ArcDPS](https://www.deltaconnected.com/arcdps/) [Guild Wars 2](https://www.guildwars2.com/) addon written in [Rust](https://www.rust-lang.org/) that provides functionality generally only seen on Windows, provided by TacO, BlishHUD, etc. It was made with the intention of providing a similar feature set to those of us on Linux and to those of us who did not want an overlay window, but something rendering within the game.

+We target both Windows and Wine (including macOS builds)!

 [Data sources can be found or contributed here!](https://github.com/TaimiHUD/DataSources)